mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/data-hub-apis.md

 * [Registration API](#registration) — register and update data sources to the organization's Mendix Data Hub
 * [Transform API](#transform) — for Mendix users deploying to a non-Mendix environment, generate the request bodies to register data sources published from your Mendix app

-{{% alert color="warning" %}}
-The Data Hub API v2 is now deprecated and will be removed.
-You should update your calls to this API and use the latest [Search](#search) and [Registration](#registration) API URLs.
-{{% /alert %}}

 {{% alert color="info" %}}
 The interactive features of the OpenAPI interface are not operational, so the **Try it out** feature does not work.
 {{% /alert %}}

-{{% alert color="info" %}}
+### 1.1 Authentication and Access Rights

+To view authentication instructions for each API, open the OpenAPI spec and click **Authorize** on the upper right of the screen.
+Supported authentication methods are documented there.
+As mentioned above, the **Try it out** feature does not work.

-Note that curation rights apply to some API activities.
+Curation rights apply to some API activities.
-{{% /alert %}}

 ## 2 Search API {#search}

 The [Search API](https://datahub-spec.s3.eu-central-1.amazonaws.com/search_v4.html) enables users to search and retrieve assets that are registered in Data Hub that satisfy the specified search criteria.

-For an example API call, see the [Search via the API](/data-hub/data-hub-catalog/search/#search-api) section of *How to Search in the Data Hub Catalog*.
+For step-by-step instructions and an example API call, see the [Search via the API](/data-hub/data-hub-catalog/search/#search-api) section of *How to Search in the Data Hub Catalog*.

 You can paginate through search results with an offset, which allows you to limit the number of results and specify how many to skip.